Welcome to Remote Law Canada

 Tara is dedicated to advocating for her clients, from the initial consultation stage, through to negotiations, and if necessary, trial - using efficiency, legal technology, and solid litigation experience.
-She has successfully appeared before the Superior Court of Justice, the Ontario Court of Justice, the Ministry of Labour, the Financial Services Tribunal, the Licensed Appeal Tribunal, the Social Security Tribunal, and the Provincial Offences Court.
+She has successfully appeared before the Superior Court of Justice, the Ontario Court of Justice, the Court of Appeal, the Ministry of Labour, the Financial Services Tribunal, the Licensed Appeal Tribunal, the Social Security Tribunal, and the Provincial Offences Court.

-Tara advises both employers and employees in wrongful dismissal, constructive dismissal, human rights claims, contract negotiations, and other employment-related disputes, and she has represented all national insurers in subrogation-related matters, such as construction litigation and contractor’s negligence, property damage, occupier and product liability, and contractual disputes.
-In addition, Tara has assisted clients in personal injury, debt enforcement, cryptocurrency, shareholder and commercial disputes, as well as bankruptcy proceedings.
+Tara advises both employers and employees in wrongful dismissal, constructive dismissal, human rights claims, contract negotiations, and other employment-related disputes, and has represented all national insurers in subrogation-related matters such as construction litigation and contractor’s negligence, property damage, occupier and product liability, and contractual disputes.
+In addition, Tara has assisted clients in personal injury, debt enforcement, cryptocurrency, shareholder and commercial disputes, as well as in bankruptcy proceedings.

 Tara completed her articles at Borden Ladner Gervais LLP in downtown Ottawa.
 While doing so, she wrote a book critiquing the federal government’s ‘CSIS’ Bill, which was later published by the Éditions Universitaires Européens in 2017.